 5. Media & Entertainment

-ETL streamlines content delivery and audience analysis.
+ETL for marketers streamlines and audience analysis.
 Extracting data from streaming platforms, social media, and content distribution networks requires transformation and filtering before loading into data warehouses for optimizing content delivery, personalization, and audience segmentation for advertising campaigns.

 Real-time social media sentiment analysis utilizes ELT.
 Social media data can be quickly loaded into a data lake, allowing for near real-time analysis of audience reactions to content and identifying emerging trends.